 Once TDC has been found, carefully disengage the rotor again without moving the crank shafts position from TDC.
-Than place it in such a way back, that the marking on the rotor aligns with the red marking on the base, as shown in one of the pictures above.
+Than place it in such a way back, that the marking on the rotor aligns with the marking on the base, as shown in one of the pictures above.

-Fasten the new rotor by screwing it down.
+Fasten the new rotor by screwing it down with the stock nut and washer.
 Make sure not to change the crank position.
 Put the spark plug in again.